 The importance of this festival is the victory of light over darkness which says that we need to follow the path of righteousness.
-Being known as the land of festivals, India will certainly be at its peak festive season during Diwali.
+Being known as the land of festivals, India will undoubtedly be at its peak festive season during Diwali.
 Every part of the country has different traditions following different rules.
-While Southern part follows a 3-day festival, the North follows a 5-day pattern.
+While the Southern part follows a 3-day festival, the North follows a 5-day pattern.

 Happy Diwali To All